 Required amounts of data on the USB flash drive

-The sentry mode also stores 10 minutes of video from four cameras per threat detected.
-This means 1200 MB per incident.
-A USB device that is too small can become full very quickly.
-In addition, the stored videos of the sentry mode cannot be deleted from within the vehicle.
-Currently, this only works by plugging the device into a PC or mobile phone and delete the files manually.
+Sentry mode also stores 10 minutes of video from the four cameras per threat detected.
+This means 1200 MB per event.
+So, a USB stick that is too small can get full quickly.
+The stored videos of the sentry mode cannot be deleted individually in the vehicle.
+The oldest sentry videos are automatically overwritten when the stick is full.

 64 GB for dashcam and 1-2x per week sentry mode use.

 128 GB for dashcam and frequent sentry mode use.

 Minimum 256 GB for dashcam and daily sentry mode usage.

 IMPORTANT: check the USB device operating temperature capabilities!

 For all devices presented here, it is essential to ensure that the operating temperatures are maintained.
 The sentry mode keeps the storage device permanently active and, depending on the season, extreme temperatures can occur in the vehicle.
 Most USB pen drives and SSDs are not suitable for operating temperatures above 45 °C / 113 °F and below 0 °C / 32 °F. They are therefore not recommended for the sentry mode during hot summer or cold winter times.

 Only the Sandisk ExtremePro and Samsung Endurance MicroSD cards can cope with hot and icy temperatures without being damaged.